 Persistent Sexual Arousal Syndrome (PSAS), also known as Persistent Genital Arousal Disorder (PGAD), is a condition in which women experience a constant feeling of being sexually aroused and are unable to release it.
 It can be terribly debilitating and is often accompanied by depression or feelings of distress.
-The condition most often strikes post-menopausal women in their 40s and 50s, or those who have undergone hormonal treatment, or women who have recently started or discontinued antidepressants, but it can happen to anyone.
+Though it can happen to anyone, the condition most often strikes post-menopausal women in their 40s and 50s, those who have undergone hormonal treatment, or women who have recently started or discontinued antidepressants.
 Learn More

 Sex therapy is a type of psychotherapy in which a licensed therapist works with an individual or couple on improving sexual functioning and satisfaction.
 Good sex therapy targets not only the behavioral symptoms but the emotions and feelings that may be creating a block to better sexual functioning.
-Sex therapy often includes sex some education as well, in addition to discussion about toys and novelties that can enhance sexual pleasure.
+Sex therapy often includes sex some education and some discussion about toys and novelties that can enhance sexual pleasure as well.
 Learn More

 It is believed that 6 -12 % of women have vaginismus: a condition where there is involuntary tightness of the vagina during attempted intercourse.
 The tightness is actually caused by involuntary contractions of the pelvic floor muscles surrounding the vagina.
 The woman does not directly control or ‘will’ the tightness to occur; it is an involuntary pelvic response.
 She may not even have any awareness that the muscle response is causing the tightness or penetration problem.
 Learn More